Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Abstract

 \section{Abstract}

 To enhance the performance of aerial-ground networks, this paper proposes an integrated sensing and communication (ISAC) framework for multi-UAV systems.
-In our model, ground base stations (BSs) cooperatively serve multiple unmanned aerial vehicles (UAVs), and employ a time-division strategy in which beam scanning for sensing comes before data communication in each time slot.
-To maximize the sum communication rate while satisfying the total sensing mutual information (MI) requirement, we jointly optimize the UAV trajectories, communication and sensing power allocation, and the dynamic time-division ratio.
-The resulting non-convex optimization problem is efficiently solved using an alternating optimization (AO) framework.
-Simulation results demonstrate that our proposed joint design significantly outperforms benchmark schemes with static or partially optimized resources.
-The findings also reveal the critical importance of dynamic trajectory and resource management for effectively navigating the sensing-communication trade-off, especially under stringent power or sensing constraints.
+In our model, ground base stations (BSs) cooperatively serve multiple unmanned aerial vehicles (UAVs), employing a dynamic time-division strategy where beam scanning for sensing precedes data communication in each time slot.
+To maximize the sum communication rate while satisfying a mission-level cumulative radar mutual information (MI) requirement, we jointly optimize the UAV trajectories, communication and sensing power allocation, and the time-division ratio.
+The resulting highly coupled non-convex optimization problem is efficiently solved using an alternating optimization (AO) and successive convex approximation (SCA) framework, which yields a non-decreasing objective sequence and convergence to a finite objective value under the adopted surrogate-based iterative procedure.
+Extensive simulation results demonstrate that our proposed joint design significantly outperforms benchmark schemes with static trajectories, partially optimized resources, or non-cooperative single-BS transmission.
+Furthermore, a comprehensive sensitivity analysis reveals the distinct mechanisms by which sensing thresholds and the number of UAVs influence resource allocation and spatial organization, highlighting the critical importance of dynamic, multi-dimensional resource management for effectively navigating the sensing-communication trade-off in low-altitude economies.